wistia/wistia-open-docs/_posts/2012-10-09-upload-api.md

 description: A simple mechanism for getting your videos into Wistia.
 category: For Developers
 footer: 'for_developers'
+post_intro: "<p>The Upload API is the best way to programmatically get new videos and files into your Wistia account.</p>"
 ---

-The Upload API is the best way to programmatically get new videos and files into your Wistia account.

 Simply supply the required parameters and **POST** your media file to **https://upload.wistia.com/** as multipart-form encoded data.